Italian front (World War I): Pre-war period

-The Front
+The front

 Topography

 The Italian Front stretched from the Stelvio Pass (at the border triangle between Italy, Austria-Hungary and Switzerland) along the Tyrolean, Carinthian, and Littoral borders to the Isonzo.
 Its total length was around 600 kilometers, of which 450 kilometers ran in high alpine terrain.
 This information relates to measurements as the crow flies.
-Taking into account the natural terrain, the many yokes, peaks and ridges with the resulting differences in height, the effective length was several thousand kilometers.
+Taking into account the natural terrain, the many saddles, peaks and ridges with the resulting differences in height, the effective length was several thousand kilometers.

 The front touched very different geographical areas: in the first three sections - from the Stelvio Pass to the Julian Alps in the area of Tarvisio, it ran through mountainous territory, where the average ridge heights reached 2,700 to 3,200 meters.
-The higher mountainous regions have a highly rugged relief with little vegetation; Elevations over 2,500 meters are also covered by glaciers.
+The higher mountainous regions have a highly rugged relief with little vegetation; elevations over 2,500 meters are also covered by glaciers.
 The barren landscape and lack of sufficient arable land led to little development of these high elevations; settlement was largely limited to the lower-lying zones.
-From the Julian Alps to the Adriatic Sea, the mountains are constantly losing on height and only rarely reach 1,000 meters as in the area around Gorizia.
+From the Julian Alps to the Adriatic Sea, the mountains are gradually decreasing in height and only rarely reach 1,000 meters as in the area around Gorizia.
 This area is also sparsely populated and characterized by a harsh climate with cold winters and very hot and dry summers.
 A craggy karst landscape spreads out around the Isonzo valley, which adjoins the Italian foothills of the Alps in the southwest.

 The topographical characteristics of the front area had a concrete impact on the conduct of the war.
 The rocky ground, for example, made it difficult to dig trenches and in addition, the karst rock in the Isonzo Valley turned out to be an additional danger for the soldiers.
-If grenades exploded on the porous surface fragments of the exploding rock acted as additional shrapnel.
+If grenades exploded on the porous surface, fragments of the exploding rock acted as additional shrapnel.